Modosophonts

 • Leftbehind - Text by M. Alan Kazlev

 Sometimes when a sophont ascends to a new toposophic level, it leaves behind or constructs or copies one or more representatives of its pre-ascended state.
 These leftbehinds may maintain a close connection with their Greater Self, serving as fully free proxavs.
 Or they may be released or encouraged to explore alternative (non-ascended) destinies.
-Sometimes Leftbehinds themselves eventually ascend, and in some these cases in turn leave their own leftbehinds.
+Sometimes Leftbehinds themselves eventually ascend, and in some cases these in turn leave their own leftbehinds.

 • Morphotype - Text by Stephen Inniss